sianwa11/FiftyBird/README.md

 # FiftyBird
-A replica of the flapp bird game made with Lua from CS50's Game Development course
+A replica of the flappy bird game made with Lua from CS50's Game Development course